puppetlabs/trapperkeeper/README.md

 ### Via Service Protocol

 In some cases you may actually prefer to get a reference to an object that satisfies the service protocol.
-This way, you can pass the object around and use the actual protocol to provide a more type-safe way to reference the functions provided by a service.
+This way, you can pass the object around and use the actual clojure protocol to reference the functions provided by a service.
 To achieve this, you use the `get-service` function from the main `Service` protocol.
 Here's how this might look:

 ```clj
 (ns bar.service)